anhgelus/golatt/README.md

 These templates will be parsed at every request.
 It can be components, html templates or what else needed to be loaded at each request.

-Let's create an html template.
+Let's create a html template.
 In the new file `templates/base/base.gohtml`, you can fill it with your html template, e.g.
 ```gohtml
 {{define "base"}}